zebscripts/AFK-Daily/README.md

 ## Disclaimer <!-- omit in toc -->
 This is a very fragile script (it relies on pixel accuracy), which means the probability of encountering a new error every time a new patch rolls out by Lilith is pretty high.
 Keep an eye on the `Patch` badge to check the latest game version this script was tested on.

-The main reason to why I haven't been adding features to the script is because I was unhappy with the way I was dealing with it.
-It slowly started being a very big mess, so I started spending resources into changing that.
-This includes making it easier for non-programmers to use this script.
-So right now, I ask for your patience while I develop another tool meant to run it in a "nicer" fashion.
-If you don't want to wait, you can either check one of the available and updated forks (for example [this very interesting one](https://github.com/Fortigate/AFK-Daily)), or try and make your own fork to temporarily fix/change anything as you wish.
-Thank you for your understanding!

 ## Table of Contents <!-- omit in toc -->
 - [Features](#features)
 - [Supported Platforms](#supported-platforms)